 Data and analytics tools

-In the DeFi market, derivatives are the correspondents of real-world assets such as fiat currencies, bonds, commodities, and cryptocurrencies.
+In the DeFi market, derivatives correspond to real-world assets such as fiat currencies, bonds, commodities, and cryptocurrencies.
 Users can tokenize and trade through smart contracts while maintaining a permanent pegged value to their real counterparts.

 Some of the most popular platforms for derivatives platforms in the DeFi space include:

-DeFi doesn’t offer alternatives for the centralized system only, but some other applications within the cryptocurrency industry.
+DeFi doesn’t offer alternatives for the centralized system but for some other applications within the cryptocurrency industry.
 Decentralized exchanges (DEXs) are just some of them.
-These crypto exchanges function through peer-to-peer mechanisms and do not require a central authority to validate transactions between users.
+These crypto exchanges function through peer-to-peer mechanisms and do not require a central authority to validate user transactions.

 Some of the most popular decentralized exchanges in the DeFi space include:

-Some DeFi protocols like Aave allow users to loan capital from lending pools without presenting collateral for them.
+Some DeFi protocols like Aave allow users to loan capital from lending pools without presenting collateral.
 Instead, the platform ensures that the loan is paid back by placing the data about borrowing and returning the loan plus a small interest in the same transaction.

 This feature enables borrowers to make a small profit from the difference in the price of an asset by trading it on different exchanges.